JustOpenSource/fatalshootings/README.md

 **Note**: Currently the view utilities only work with views in `/shared-views`.

+Views are template/model pairs.
+The template provides the markup and the model returns a data object in the format expected by the template.

-To create a new template/model, create an html and a js file with the same name in `/shared-utils`.
+To create a new template/model, create an html and a js file with the same name in `/shared-views`.

 ```
 touch shared-views/view-name.html